Oaxaca Escondida (Oaxaca a Puerto Escondido)

 When it comes to dirt road riding in Mexico, it doesn’t get much better than Oaxaca – which is saying something, because the country has a truly fabulous network of mountain, farm, and backcountry roads.
-This classic mounains-to-sea route runs from the beautiful and culturally rich Oaxaca de Juárez, up and over the Sierra Sur to the surfer hotspot of Puerto Escondido.
-And in doing so, it offers a little flavour of the whole state.
+This classic mountains-to-sea route runs from the beautiful and culturally rich Oaxaca de Juárez, up and over the Sierra Sur to the surfer hotspot of Puerto Escondido.
+In doing so, it offers a flavour of the whole state.

 Wending its way out through the 1,500-metre Vallés Centrales on predominantly rural dirt roads (or terracerías, as they’re called in Mexico), it rolls its way up and down towards the high point of the route at 2,000 metres, before a spectacular descent to the coast.
 As well as the big reveal – that classic Oaxacan vista, a silhouetted range of lush mountains – it’s also an insight into this southern state’s remarkable biodiversity, running as it does from agave fields to pine forests to coffee plantations.

 If you’re coming from afar to ride to the coast, this route extension through the Mitla Valley adds some riding time and cultural interest to your trip, and is highly recommended.